boisgera/bitstream/README.md

 Bitstream three main features:

-  - It is easy to use, with a stream interface than you learn
+  - It is easy to use, with a stream interface than you learn in an instant

   - It works seamlesly at the bit and byte level,